Skip to contents

 ...

 In this code chunk, (*it) refers to a single population in the populations map.
-The second element of the map is the pointer, so p = (*it).second means we are setting the pointer to a single population to equal the pointer to populations in the map.
+The second element of the map is the pointer, so p = (*it).second means the pointer is being set to a single population to equal the pointer to populations in the map.

-Within this population loop, we then link the maturity pointer in population to equal the maturity pointer in information, passing on the information that we want to use the LogisticMaturity class:
+Within this population loop, the maturity pointer in population is linked to the maturity pointer in information, passing on the information that we want to use the LogisticMaturity class.

 // set maturity